paradoxdjell/paradoxdjell.github.com/about.md

 I'm the co-creator/owner (can chat-rooms be owned?) of the chat-room shield on Scrollback.
 This is a chat-room for all things S.H.I.E.L.D. from the Marvel Cinematic Universe.
 [Join us!](http://scrollback.io/shield)

+If you like the content on this site, you can support my existence and my quest to find the perfect momo in this world by turning off your Ad Blocker.
+For the uninitiated, Wikipedia describes it as:

+<i>"Momo is a type of steamed bun with or without filling.
+Momo has become a traditional delicacy in Nepal, Tibet and among Nepalese/Tibetan communities in Bhutan, Sikkim and Darjeeling district.
+It is one of the most popular fast foods in many regions of Nepal populated with people of Tibetan or Himalayan origin.
+Momos have spread to India in places with a significant Tibetan and Nepalese diaspora, including West Bengal, Assam, Delhi, Mizoram, Manipur, Nagaland, Meghalaya, Himachal Pradesh, Bangalore, Arunachal Pradesh, and Uttarakhand."</i>

 ### Contact me

 [aditya@saky.in](mailto:aditya@saky.in)